Sharon McCormack Collection & Archives

 >> Short VIDEO CLIP of MICHAEL JORDAN 360 HOLOGRAM on FACEBOOK

-VIDEOS in 3D and 2D of Holograms @ Visual Alchemy (FaceBook)
+VIDEOS on FACEBOOK - 3D and 2D of Holograms @ Visual Alchemy

-Multiplex Apparatus & Technology - Sharon McCormack Collection & Archives
+Multiplex Apparatus & Technology in the Sharon McCormack Archives

 Sharon McCormack studied photography and cinematography of motion-pictures before she discovered holography in San Francisco School of Holography (L. Cross, J. Pethick founders).
-It is therefore a natural, educated and imaginative passion that combines all three mediums in 'Multiplex' motion-picture holographic stereograms as Sharon has done and as this Collection & Archive reveals.
+She brought to her multiplex works a motion-picture cinematogrpaher's background and combined it in imaginative ways in her motion-picture holographic stereograms as this Collection & Archive reveals.
+An importantly, she continued the tradition of the school of holography and the dissemination of knowledge and technology of the multiplex printers throughout her career in holography.

 'The Story of Multiplex' & School of Holography by Lloyd Cross (.PDF)